lixk28/Alice/README.md

 Build documentation locally:
 ```
-hugo server --source=exampleSite
+hugo server --source=docs
 ```

 Then go to `http://localhost:1313`.

 ## Contribution

-Bug fixes are always welcome.
+New features: Please draft a proposal first before sending your PR.

-Please fire an issue to draft a proposal first if you want some new feature.
+Bugs: Bug fixes are always welcome.
+If you find a bug, fire an issue, I will fix it tomorrow.

 ## License

-Hugo-Alice theme is licensed under the [DBADPL](https://dbad-license.org/).
+Hugo-Alice is licensed under the [DBADPL](https://dbad-license.org/).